spotify/missinglink/README.md

 this can be disabled on an individual basis by adding `<ignoreSubpackages>false</ignoreSubpackages>` to the `<ignoreSourcePackage>` or `<ignoreDestinationPackage>` element.

+## Include dependencies with different scopes

+NOTE: this feature is not available in the released version, only in the latest snapshot.

+In general, it only makes sense to run missinglink for an executable artifact as opposed to a library.
+The reason is that the exact set of dependencies that are included can change every time Maven includes new things.
+Therefore, by default, missinglink considers only 'compile' scoped artifacts to be sources for classes that will be available on the classpath.
+It's possible to override this scope setting via the `missinglink.includeScopes` property/the `<includeScopes>` XML configuration setting.

 # Caveats and Limitations